daft-engineers/vocoder/README.md

     - Debian
     - ALSA
 - Hardware
-    - Raspberry Pi 3 (or newer) running a 64bit OS
+    - Raspberry Pi 3 (or newer) running a 64bit OS (we used Rasbian).
+For improved performance a Raspberry Pi 4 is recommended.
     - Codec Zero

 Additionally, to run the unit tests and static analysis suite, LLVM 15 + Tools is required.
 To install this on debian the automatic script from [their website](https://apt.llvm.org/) can be used.